Electrical manipulation of valley-qubit and valley geometric phase in lateral monolayer heterostructures: Introduction

 In addition to the spin degree of freedom, TMDCs also possess a valley isospin.
 This additional degree provides an extra set of states for defining qubits, but the problem arises of how to efficiently manipulate such qubit states.
 To achieve this, one may use optical manipulation~\cite{Yue2016}, but for a scalable architecture electric control is desired.
 To control the qubit via local gating, creation of a confinement potential with a size comparable to the lattice vector is needed~\cite{Liu_2014, Sz_chenyi_2018, myrash, menaf}, which is difficult to engineer using presently available gate lithography resolutions.

 In our proposed system, this problem is overcome via the utilization of the sharp potential profile naturally generated at the lateral heterojunction of the two 2D materials.
+Such an inter-TMDC-monolayer interface (assuming that it is atomically sharp and of armchair type) generates a steep dipolar potential that changes the momentum profile of the gate-induced confining potential for the electron, which enables the coupling between the states in $K$ and $K'$ valleys.
+The magnitude of this effect depends on the distance between the electron and the junction that can be varied by changing the applied gate voltage.

 The paper is organized as follows: In Section~\ref{sec:model} we will introduce the device structure based on the TMDC heterojunction, as well as the theoretical model which describes spin-valley physics of a single-electron qubit carrier confined within the junction area.
 In the next Section~\ref{sec:reslt} we present results on valley qubit manipulation, while in Section~\ref{sec:cond} we analyze conditions that should be met to couple valley states.
 In the final Section,~\ref{sec:geom}, we study the possibility of valley manipulation by geometric Berry phase accumulation.